david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 For the Inference Engine to run the *cosh* custom layer kernel on the GPU, more detail is needed which is contained in the *cosh_kernel.xml*.
 We will now walk through and edit the *cosh_kernel.xml* to describe the kernel in *cosh_kernel.cl*.

-1. Using your favorite text editor, open the GPU extension source file *$CLWS/cl_cosh/user_ie_extensions/gpu/cosh_kernel.xml*
+1. Using your favorite text editor, open the GPU extension source file *$CLWS/cl_cosh/user_ie_extensions/gpu/cosh_kernel.xml*.

-2. The kernel description starts with the *CustomLayer* element with the *name* attribute specifying the name of the custom layer and the *type* attribute specifying the type of layer.
+2. The kernel description starts with the *CustomLayer* element.
+The *name* attribute specifies the name of the custom layer and the *type* attribute specifies the type of layer.

    ```xml
    <CustomLayer name="cosh" type="SimpleGPU" version="1">
    ```

-3. The *Kernel* element indicates the name of the kernel function, the file the kernel is located in, and any parameter descriptions if needed.
+3. The *Kernel* element indicates the name of the kernel function, the file the kernel is located in, and any parameter descriptions needed.
 The *Kernel* element's *entry* attribute specifies the name of the kernel function.
-The *Source* child-element's *filename* attribute then specifies the file containing the kernel.
+The *Source* child-element's *filename* attribute specifies the file containing the kernel.
    ```xml
    <Kernel entry="cosh_kernel">
         <Source filename="cosh_kernel.cl"/>